2017 Italian GT Championship

 The 2017 Italian GT Championship was the 26th season of the Italian GT Championship, the grand tourer-style sports car racing founded by the Italian automobile club (ACI).
-The Champsionship consisted of seven Sprint race events.
+The Championship consisted of seven Sprint race events.
 At each event there were held two races.
 The Season started on 29 April in Imola and ended on 8 October in Mugello.

 Calendar

 All races were held in Italy.